 First, there is a public beach below the Palace, at Faliraki promontory.
 It’s also called Alekos beach.

 A road leads down to it from Arseniou street.

 There’s a small entrance fee but smaller than that of Mon Repos.

-The beach here is correspondingly small and not as good for swimming, especially when a ship goes by and the waves come crashing in.
+The beach here is small and not as good for swimming, especially when a ship goes by and the waves come crashing in.

-However, it can be a pleasant spot to sit under an umbrella and look simultaneously at the Palace, the Old Fortress, and the sea, There is a restaurant with good food here, too.
+Yet, it can be a pleasant spot to sit under an umbrella and look at the Palace, the Old Fortress, and the sea.
+There is a restaurant with good food here, too.

 The facilities of NAOK (Nautical Sports Club of Corfu)

-Just in the Southside of Old Fortress and in close proximity, the entrance is free and you can use the dock for a dive, not a beach though.
+NAOK facilities are close to the Southside of Old Fortress.
+The entrance is free and you can use the dock for a dive, not a beach though.

 Mon Repos Beach

-Another spot used mostly by the locals for a quick dive is under the Mon Repos palace, it is looked more like a beach but not very nice, is it called Mon Repos and the entrance is at the south end of Garitsa bay, close to Anemomylos.
+Another spot used by the locals for a quick dive is under the Mon Repos Palace.
+It looks more like a beach but not very nice.
+Is it called Mon Repos and the entrance is at the south end of Garitsa bay, close to Anemomylos.

-Also, Anemomylos is a place for swimming inside Corfu town, although you can’t call it exactly a beach, rather than a rocky area with some shingles, the area is very picturesque thought.
+Also, Anemomylos is a place for swimming inside Corfu town.
+Although you can’t call it exactly a beach, rather than a rocky area with some shingles.
+The area is a very picturesque place thought.

 Buildings and Monuments inside Kerkyra